You are here

 Presenters included Nanette Elster, Rachel Kohl Finegold, and Dr. Elan Simckes.

 Assisted reproduction has raised many medical, legal, religious, and personal issues for healthcare providers, policy makers, rabbis, patients, and their families.
 One of the most thoroughly discussed, emotionally volatile of medical technologies today, assisted reproduction is a complicated subject.
-In the annual Tulsky Symposium on the American Jewish Future, we are pleased to present a panel of distinguished speakers from medical, legal, and rabbinic perspectives to clarify key issues associated with this important and sensitive issue.
+At this year's Tulsky Symposium on the American Jewish Future, we were pleased to present a panel of distinguished speakers from medical, legal, and rabbinic perspectives to clarify key issues associated with this important and sensitive issue.

 Participants learned about:

 - challenges faced by Jewish religious couples who struggle with infertility

 - the interplay of reproduction assistance with Jewish legal, spiritual, and communal issues

 - the use of Mikveh in a healing or coping context